spotify/lingon/README.md

 * Out of the box support for: less and ejs
 * No DSL BS, the ojfile is JavaScript

 The project is currently very experimental, use it for fun.
+Things will change.

 ## Get it
 ```